-Through the Amsterdam Florida Glen Empire Zone, the business tax credits and employment incentives are available to business owners looking to relocate to the City of Amsterdam.
+Through the Amsterdam Florida Glen Empire Zone, business tax credits and employment incentives are available to business owners looking to relocate to the City of Amsterdam.

 Amsterdam, the only city in Montgomery County, is located approximately 32 miles west of Albany, situated in the beautiful, picturesque Mohawk Valley.